Opinion | Our climate change strategy can’t be dependent on China

 “We often make the mistake that we mirror image and impose our priorities on them, and that’s just not the case,” said Michael Sobolik, fellow for Indo-Pacific studies at the American Foreign Policy Council.
 “If climate change matters this much to Biden, he’s going to need to divorce himself from the notion he can do any of this with China.”

-Inside the Biden administration, some officials such as Climate Envoy John F. Kerry argue that overall relations must improve for Beijing to be willing to cooperate on climate.
+Inside the Biden administration, some officials such as climate envoy John F. Kerry argue that overall relations must improve for Beijing to be willing to cooperate on climate.
 Other officials like national security adviser Jake Sullivan maintain that China should cooperate on climate out of self-interest.
 The result is policy paralysis.

 Right now, the Democratic House leadership is holding up a bill to expand sanctions on Chinese officials responsible for forced labor of Uyghur Muslims and other ethnic minorities.
 The leaders seem to be buying into Beijing’s line that climate change progress requires giving China a pass for committing genocide.
 That’s not only morally wrong but also strategically stupid.

-So long as Chinese firms have markets for forced labor products, competitors from other countries (such as the United States) will never be able to compete.
+So long as Chinese firms have markets for forced-labor products, competitors from other countries (such as the United States) will never be able to compete.
 Ignoring the atrocities will only leave us even more dependent on China for energy going forward.
 By cracking down on China’s human rights abuses, the United States could actually increase its competitive advantage on developing the industries of the future.

 “If we are not going to sit around waiting for the [Chinese Communist Party] to see the light on climate change, let’s move forward with addressing the threat they pose and take away their ability to use a genocidal region as a hub for their Belt and Road Initiative,” Sobolik said.